-A live-work passive house in rural Maine made of straw
+A live-work carbon smart house in rural Maine made of straw

 This project felt like good fortune architecture Mad Libs.

-A photographer, whose work we love, and her partner, who works in solar energy, asked us to design a modestly-sized house + photography studio in rural Maine with straw wall panels from Croft, one of our favorite collaborators.
+A photographer, whose work we love, and her partner, who works in solar energy, asked us to design a modestly-sized, high-performance house & photography studio in rural Maine.

 The charge from the Client, and a quality we aim for in all our work, was to create something timeless.
-Their words: “We don’t want it to look like it was built in 2022.”
+Their words: “We don’t want it to look like it was built in the early 2020s.”
 Challenge accepted!

 The charge from the Client, and a quality we aim for in all our work, was to create something timeless.
-Their words: “We don’t want it to look like it was built in 2022.”
+Their words: “We don’t want it to look like it was built in the early 2020s.”
 Challenge accepted!

 The windows create a register of the spaces beyond.
 From the left: bathroom, stair, library (lower), & studio (upper)